Stephen C. Robinson

 Stephen Robinson was born in 1957 in Brooklyn, N.Y.
 He studied government at Cornell and earned his B.A. in 1981.
 Thereafter he earned a J.D., also at Cornell.
 He was the first black lawyer hired at Alexander & Green in New York City.
 In 1987 he became assistant U.S. Attorney for the Southern District of New York under then U.S. Attorney Rudolph Giuliani.

 In 1991 Robinson was hired at Kroll Associates as associate general counsel and later managing director dealing with international private investigations.
-Two years later he became special assistant to the director of the Federal Bureau of Investigation.
+While at Kroll he investigated Iraqi war crimes for the government of Kuwait and allegations of corruption on behalf of the Brazilian Congress.
+Two years later he became special assistant to the director of the Federal Bureau of Investigation where he participated in espionage matters and the Oklahoma City bombing investigation.
 In 1995 he became counsel and then chief compliance officer for Aetna, Inc., based in Hartford, Connecticut.

 President William Clinton appointed him U.S. Attorney for the District of Connecticut in 1998.
 President George W. Bush appointed him federal district court judge in the U.S. District Court of the Southern District of New York in 2003.
 Seven years later he resigned to join the law firm of Skadden, Arps, Slate, Meagher & Flom as litigation partner.

 Judge Robinson's career spans a wide variety of experiences including law firm practice, the FBI, an insurance company, U.S. Attorney for the District of Connecticut, chief executive officer of the non-profit Empower New Haven, senior research fellow at Yale Law School, and District Judge in the Southern District of New York.
-He grew up in a housing project to parents who worked as payroll clerk and probation officer and found himself passing judgement on people who could have been him if given different opportunities in life.
+He has taught on a variety of subjects including white collar crime, trial advocacy, and appellate advocacy.
+He grew up in a housing project to parents who worked as payroll clerk and probation officer and found himself passing judgement on people who would likely not be in front of him if given different opportunities in life.

 When he addressed the Cornell Black Students Association in 2011 he said he loves his work but does not enjoy sentencing.
 He said it was important to consider all factors, including personal responsibility and fairness, in making decisions from the bench.
 He showed that love can permeate even the smallest of interactions.
 A person's character will shape their success, but beyond the idea of public service or giving back to community, it is love that connects everyone and can change contemporary black America.